 In later cases, the usual period of wait is six weeks.
-If no improvement in symptoms have occurred in six weeks or red flags are present, imaging is appropriate.
+If no improvement in symptoms has occurred in six weeks, radiological investigations can be ordered.

-As stated before, the actual treatment would depend on the underlying disease.
+The actual treatment would depend on the underlying disease.
 There are different measures applied in general, for treating the symptoms.
-These measures include:

 - Anti-inflammatory medications